google/gnostic/README.md

 **gnostic** compilation code and the OpenAPI Protocol Buffer representation are automatically generated from the [OpenAPI JSON Schema](https://github.com/OAI/OpenAPI-Specification/blob/master/schemas/v2.0/schema.json).
-Source code for the generator is in the [generator](generator) directory.
+Source code for the generator is in the [generate-gnostic](generate-gnostic) directory.

 ## Disclaimer